cmaxw/devchat-eleventy/src/sustain-our-software/sos-004-samson-goddy-vipul-gupta.md

 ## Episode Summary

-Samson Goddy and Vipul Gupta join the panelists Pia Mancini and Richard Littauer to talk about  Samson is the co-founder of [Open Source Community Africa](https://www.oscafrica.org/) and Vipul is a Global Outreach Team Lead at [Sugar Labs](https://www.sugarlabs.org/), an activity-focused open-source software learning platform for children.
+Samson Goddy and Vipul Gupta join the panelists Pia Mancini and Richard Littauer to talk about  open source activities in Nigeria and India.
+Samson is the co-founder of [Open Source Community Africa](https://www.oscafrica.org/) and Vipul is a Global Outreach Team Lead at [Sugar Labs](https://www.sugarlabs.org/), an activity-focused open-source software learning platform for children.

 ## Links: